bsmeding/bsmeding.github.io/docs/tutorials/nautobot_zero_to_hero/01_nautobot-zero-to-hero-part1.md

 # Nautobot Zero to Hero – Part 1: Install Nautobot
 ## Install Nautobot with Docker in a Virtual Machine
-*Get your Nautobot environment up and running with Docker.*
+*Get your Nautobot environment up and running with Docker within 5 minutes.*

 <!-- more -->